Skip to main content

 SYOKAMI Brisket Slicing Knife – Best Budget

 The SYOKAMI Brisket Slicing Knife delivers impressive performance at an accessible price point, making it the ideal choice for budget-conscious BBQ enthusiasts.
 This 12-inch Japanese-style slicer features a satin-finished blade with double rock-hollow dimples that reduce friction and prevent food from sticking during slicing.
 The Damascus-pattern blade is forged from high-carbon steel at 56+ Rockwell hardness, offering durability and rust resistance.
-Its ergonomic triple-rivet handle with contemporary gear teeth provides secure grip even when wet, while the thoughtful oval shape at the top ensures safe handling.
-Whether you are slicing brisket, carving roast ham, or cutting bread, this versatile knife performs exceptionally well.
+Its ergonomic triple-rivet handle with FSC-certified wood provides secure grip even when wet, while premium gift packaging makes it an excellent choice for gifting.

 Highlights